-AARP NY is sponsoring free shred events as part of “Operation: Stop Scams,” a series of free shredding events around the state, from Upstate to Long Island.
+AARP NY is sponsoring free contactless drive-through shred events - a series of free shredding events at select locations around the state.
 We are helping people fight back against fraud and help protect them from identity theft by shredding truckloads of sensitive personal documents.